ababic/wagtailpurge/README.md

 ### Wagtail image renditions

-Deletes all previously generated renditions for Wagtail images of your choosing.
-If the `wagtail.contrib.frontend_cache` app is installed, purge requests will also be sent to your CDN or upstream cache, so that freshly generated renditions will be cached instead.
+Deletes all existing renditions for a Wagtail image (or images) of your choosing.
+If the `wagtail.contrib.frontend_cache` app is installed, purge requests will also be sent to your CDN or upstream cache for the URL of each rendition, allowing the users to download freshly generated ones.

 ### Custom purge requests